Director of Community Engagement and Inclusive PracticesUC Berkeley College of Engineering

 Georgia Tech College of Engineering

 She oversees pre-collegiate development, recruitment, transfer programs and diversity initiatives as they relate to attracting, empowering, and retaining diverse students, faculty, and staff in engineering and technology.
-Dr. Benton-Johnson collaborates with a variety of constituencies across the nation, such as, national, federal, local organizations, as well as with corporate entities, universities, and research centers to foster a culture of inclusion.
+She collaborates with a variety of constituencies across the nation, such as, national, federal, local organizations, as well as with corporate entities, universities, and research centers to foster a culture of inclusion.
 She is responsible for all undergraduate engineering transfer programs, provides guidance to students to assist them with their academic, social, and professional success, and works with development directors to secure funding for the College.
-Moreover, she is responsible for the management of four institutional programs – The Research University Alliance – AGEP at Georgia Institute of Technology (RUA- AGEP @ GT), National Action Council for Minorities in Engineering (NACME), the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc. (GEM) and the Peach State Louis Stokes Alliance for Minority Participation (PSLSAMP).
-Since 2016 she has been a Co-PI or PI where she has successfully secured over $10,000,000 from the National Science Foundation, corporations, and foundations.
+Moreover, she is responsible for the management of four institutional programs–RUA- AGEP @ GT, National Action Council for Minorities in Engineering (NACME), the National Consortium for Graduate Degrees for Minorities in Engineering and Science, Inc. (GEM) and the Peach State Louis Stokes Alliance for Minority Participation (PSLSAMP).
+Since 2016 she has been a Co-PI or PI where she has secured over $10,000,000 from the NSF.
 She has received awards at the National and Institutional level for her contributions to broadening participation in STEM fields.

-Dr. Benton-Johnson received the Mentor of the Year Award, Vice President for Institute Diversity, Georgia Institute of Technology, 2015.
+She received the Mentor of the Year Award, Vice President for Institute Diversity, Georgia Tech, 2015.
 In 2016, CEED received the Recruitment Program Award from the National Advocates for Minority Engineering Program Administrators (NAMEPA).
 Additionally, CEED was recognized by Georgia Tech for its commitment to diversity in 2017 when receiving the Diversity Champion Unit Award.
-Dr. Benton-Johnson serves as Vice Chair for the Executive Board of Directors for the National GEM Consortium, servers on the National Materials and Manufacturing Board on Mathematical Sciences and Analytics National Academies of Sciences, Engineering, and Medicine, and a member of the 50K Coalition Community Linkages Committee, of the National Society of Black Engineers, American Society of Engineering Education, and Women in Engineering Proactive Network.
+She serves as Vice Chair for the Executive Board of Directors for the National GEM Consortium, servers on the National Materials and Manufacturing Board on Mathematical Sciences and Analytics National Academies of Sciences, Engineering, and Medicine, and a member of the 50K Coalition Community Linkages Committee, of the National Society of Black Engineers, American Society of Engineering Education, and Women in Engineering Proactive Network.

 Session Title:A Courageous Call: Allyship is a Journey